sneha-balamurali/fpga/projects/pulse_counter.md

 ## What this Section Covers:

 - **Pulse Counting Logic:**
+    - Introduction to LVTTL pulse signals and their characteristics
-    - How to detect and count LVTTL pulses (e.g. photon events) using FPGA logic.
+    - Detecting and counting LVTTL pulses (e.g., photon or TTL events) using FPGA logic
-    - Understanding integration windows and dead time to avoid multiple counts per pulse.
+    - Understanding integration windows and dead time to prevent multiple counts from a single pulse

-- **Custom HDL Module Design:**
-    - How to write your own Verilog counter module from scratch.
-    - How to interface it with existing IP blocks (e.g. DAC, clocking wizard, GPIO).
+    - Interfacing the counter with existing IP blocks such as the DAC, Clocking Wizard, and GPIO.

-- **AXI4-Stream Data Handling:**
+- **LED Debug:**
+    - Using the on-board LEDs to verify that pulses are being received correctly
+    - Understanding the underlying LED circuit and signal path
+    - Exploring floating inputs and the role of pull-up and pull-down resistors

+- **Counter code:**
+    - Line-by-line explanation of the Verilog counter module
-    - How the counter output is packaged and sent to the DAC over a 32-bit AXI-Stream bus.
+    - How the counter output is packaged and transmitted to the DAC over a 32-bit AXI4-Stream bus
-    - Understanding bit padding and channel mapping for OUT1 and OUT2.
+    - Understanding bit padding and channel mapping for OUT1 and OUT2
+    - Converting digital counts into corresponding output voltages for oscilloscope observation

+- **Tutorial:**
+    - Step-by-step Vivado implementation and block design walkthrough

-- **Real I/O Verification:**
+- **Testing:**
-    - How to connect a signal generator to the Red Pitaya’s E1 pin.
+    - Verifying system functionality using a signal generator and oscilloscope
+    - Guidance on impedance matching, configuring a square-wave source to emulate LVTTL pulses, and adjusting duty cycles
-    - How to visualise your counter’s output and dead-time signal on an oscilloscope.
+    - What to expect when observing output waveforms on the oscilloscope

-    - How to interpret DAC voltages and translate them back into counts.
-    - By the end of this section, you’ll understand how to:
-        - Design, simulate, and integrate your own custom FPGA logic.
-        - Process high-speed digital pulses in real time.
-        - Verify your design experimentally using Red Pitaya hardware.
+- **Further Steps:**
+    - Reviewing and validating the entire signal chain
+    - Implementing a two-flip-flop synchroniser and rising-edge detector
+    - Introducing PID control as a next step toward closed-loop feedback systems

 - **I would recommend going over the following projects beforehand:**
     - [LED blink](/projects/led_blink.md)